Kris224/demo_repo/README.md

-# SHELL PROGRAMS
+# PROGRAMS

- This is a demo repo consisting some shell programs created to get familiarised with Github
+ This is a demo repo consisting some programs created to get familiarised with Github